Framing lumber choices

 - Cross-laminated timber (CLT) is manufactured using many sheets of wood stacked on top of each other and then glued together.
 Each layer is oriented crosswise to the next, which makes for extremely stable and strong panels.
 Having established itself on the European market over the past twenty years, CLT has only recently become available in North America.
 This type of wood has excellent thermal and acoustic properties, is highly resistant to fire, and provides exceptional structural strength.
 CLT can be used to build load-bearing walls, floors and roofs.
 To date, it has mainly been used in residential construction, but tall wood buildings (between 5 and 10 stories) are now starting to pop up all over the world.

 - OSB (Oriented Strand Board), also known as Aspenite, is a panel fabricated using small strips of wood.
 OSB is not as strong as plywood, or as resistant to weather.
 It is most often used as exterior sheathing, as well as being the centre web of engineered wooden I-Joists.
 OSB makes use of small pieces of waste wood and is bonded using a phenol formaldehyde, a far less toxic substitute for the urea formaldehyde of days past.
 All that to say, it certainly won't improve the air quality of your home, but it is generally not thought to be too great a health hazard.
+Did you also know that OSB sheathing can be used as a vapor barrier in homes?
+See here.

 - Plywood is used for different structural elements such as studs in load-bearing walls, partitions, floor beams and roof supports.
 Plywood is most commonly found as a 4 x 8' panel that is made from thin sheets of wood veneer that are bonded together using phenol formaldehyde glues.
 It is assembled with the grain of each layer running in the opposite direction of the previous one, making a very stable and strong final product that is highly resistant to cracking, twisting and shrinkage.
 Plywood is commonly used on residential construction sites as a flooring substrate, exterior wall and roof sheathing, as well as certain interior finishing applications and furniture.